Documentation Index

 latest quarter,fiscal year to date,last 30 days). - Let the tool decide which specific report fields to retrieve.

-Recommended configurations
+Recommended Configurations

-| Configuration | Best for | Latency | Quality | Cost |
+Start with the configuration that matches the shape of the finance question.| Configuration | Best for | Latency | Quality | Cost |

 |---|---|---|---|---|

-| Live market data and quotes | Real-time prices, quotes, and latest figures | Fast | Good | Low |
+| Live Market Data and Quotes | Real-time prices, quotes, and latest figures | Fast | Good | Low |

-| Single-company historical lookups | Basic historical financials for one company or ticker | Balanced | High | Medium |
+| Single-Company Historical Lookups | Basic historical financials for one company or ticker | Balanced | High | Medium |

-| Multi-step financial research | Cross-company comparisons and complex financial analysis | Thorough | Highest | High |
+| Multi-Step Financial Research | Cross-company comparisons and complex financial analysis | Thorough | Highest | High |

 Use this for time-sensitive answers that depend on real-time prices, quotes, or the latest market figures.
 It is the cheapest and fastest option while maintaining strong quality for live data lookups.Response